Juvenile Indigent Defense Delivery System

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 New Mexico’s juvenile court rules are called the New Mexico Children’s Court Rules.

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In New Mexico, youth in juvenile court have the right to “counsel at every stage of the proceedings…, including all post-dispositional court proceedings.
 If counsel is not retained for the child or if it does not appear that counsel will be retained, counsel shall be appointed for the child.”
 N.M.
 Stat.
 Ann. § 32A-2-14(H).
 The court must inform a child and the child’s parent, guardian or custodian of this right at the child’s first appearance in court.
 N.M.
 Child.
 Ct.
 R. 10-224.
 The court summons must also advise the parties of their right to counsel.
 N.M.
 Stat.
 Ann. § 32A-1-12(B).
-Counsel must be appointed at the conclusion of the detention hearing or within five days of the filing of a delinquency petition, whichever occurs first.
+Counsel must be appointed at the commencement of the detention hearing or within five days of the filing of a delinquency petition, whichever occurs first.
 N.M.
 Child.
 Ct.
 R. 10-223.
-Youth are specifically entitled to counsel in proceedings to revoke probation and parole.
+Youth are specifically entitled to counsel in proceedings to revoke probation.
 N.M.
 Stat.
-Ann. §§ 32A-2-24, 32A-2-25.
+Ann. §§ 32A-2-24.
 “Unless excused by a court, an attorney appointed to represent a child shall represent the child in any subsequent appeals.”
 N.M.
 Stat.
 Ann. § 32A-1-7.1(B).